 Built by Curtiss in Buffalo, New York.
 Constructors Number 29083.
-Assigned U. S. Army Air Force (USAAF) as P-40N-5-CU Warhawk serial number 42-105321.
+Delivered to the U. S. Army Air Force (USAAF) as P-40N-5-CU Warhawk serial number 42-105321.
 Disassembled and shipped overseas to New Zealand as part of defense aid.

 Assigned to the Royal New Zealand Air Force (RNZAF) as Kittyhawk serial number NZ3165.
-Reassembled by No.1 Aircraft Depot and BOC at Hobsonville Airfield on August 9, 1943.
+Reassembled by No.1 Aircraft Depot (1 AD) at Hobsonville Airfield on August 9, 1943.
 Assigned to 14 Squadron.
 Tail number 60.
 No known nickname or nose art.
 This aircraft was officially written off March 9, 1944.

 On February 13, 1944 suffered a mid air collision with another P-40 during an escort duty on February 13, 1944.
 Crashed into a jungle covered area southwest of Vunakanau Airfield near Rabaul.